netenglabs/suzieq/docs/2020-priority.md

 We are trying to provide a mix of adding new collection, new analysis, and making Suzieq a better platform to build on.

-So far Suzieq is focused on datacenter, but we if we hear of interest in the ISP/WAN space (or any other), then we can pivot towards that.
-There's nothing inherent in Suzieq that makes it just for one part of the network than the others, we just started in the datacenter.
-The current version will be useful anywhere, it's just that we aren't collecting everything we'd need to do a great job in other places and we don't have asserts tuned towards other use cases.

-First release (0.1), was focused on good fundamentals and a good representation of what Suzieq can be used for.
-Second release (0.2) was focused on NXOS and Junos support.

 ## Areas of Development